 Is American Campus Communities's Balance Sheet Risky?

 As American Campus Communities has a meaningful amount of debt, we need to check its balance sheet to see if the company might have debt risks.
-A quick way to check a company's financial situation uses these two ratios: net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and net interest cover.
-Net debt to EBITDA is a measure of a company's total debt.
-Net interest cover measures the ability to pay interest on the debt (higher = greater ability to pay interest costs).
+A rough way to check this is with these two simple ratios: a) net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and b) net interest cover.
+Net debt to EBITDA measures total debt load relative to company earnings (lower = less debt), while net interest cover measures the ability to pay interest on the debt (higher = greater ability to pay interest costs).
 With net debt of 6.98 times its EBITDA, American Campus Communities could be described as a highly leveraged company.
 While some companies can handle this level of leverage, we'd be concerned about the dividend sustainability if there was any risk of an earnings downturn.

-Net interest cover can be calculated by dividing earnings before interest and tax (EBIT) by the company's net interest expense.
-Interest cover of less than 5x its interest expense, American Campus Communities's interest cover is starting to become a concern for American Campus Communities, and be aware that lenders may place additional restrictions on the company as well.
-Low interest cover and high debt can create problems right when the investor least needs them.
-We're generally reluctant to rely on the dividend of companies with these traits.
+We calculated its interest cover by measuring its earnings before interest and tax (EBIT), and dividing this by the company's net interest expense.
+With EBIT of 1.77 times its interest expense, American Campus Communities's interest cover is starting to look a bit thin.
+Low interest cover and high debt can create problems right when the investor least needs them, and we're reluctant to rely on the dividend of companies with these traits.
 That said, American Campus Communities is in the real estate business, which is typically able to sustain much higher levels of debt, relative to other industries.

-Before buying a stock for its income, we want to see if the dividends have been stable in the past, and if the company has a track record of maintaining its dividend.
+From the perspective of an income investor who wants to earn dividends for many years, there is not much point buying a stock if its dividend is regularly cut or is not reliable.
 American Campus Communities has been paying dividends for a long time, but for the purpose of this analysis, we only examine the past 10 years of payments.
 During this period the dividend has been stable, which could imply the business could have relatively consistent earnings power.
 During the past ten-year period, the first annual payment was US$1.35 in 2009, compared to US$1.88 last year.
 This works out to be a compound annual growth rate (CAGR) of approximately 3.4% a year over that time.

 Dividend Growth Potential

 Dividend payments have been consistent over the past few years, but we should always check if earnings per share (EPS) are growing, as this will help maintain the purchasing power of the dividend.
-Strong earnings per share (EPS) growth might encourage our interest in the company despite fluctuating dividends, which is why it's great to see American Campus Communities has grown its earnings per share at 16% per annum over the past five years.
+It's good to see American Campus Communities has been growing its earnings per share at 13% a year over the past five years.
 American Campus Communities's earnings per share have grown rapidly in recent years, although more than half of its profits are being paid out as dividends, which makes us wonder if the company has a limited number of reinvestment opportunities in its business.

-To summarise, shareholders should always check that American Campus Communities's dividends are affordable, that its dividend payments are relatively stable, and that it has decent prospects for growing its earnings and dividend.
-American Campus Communities's is paying out more than half its income as dividends, but at least the dividend is covered both by reported earnings and cashflow.
+Dividend investors should always want to know if a) a company's dividends are affordable, b) if there is a track record of consistent payments, and c) if the dividend is capable of growing.
+American Campus Communities's is paying out more than half its income as dividends, but at least the dividend is covered by both reported earnings and cashflow.
 That said, we were glad to see it growing earnings and paying a fairly consistent dividend.
-American Campus Communities has a number of positive attributes, but it falls slightly short of our (admittedly high) standards.
-Were there evidence of a strong moat or an attractive valuation, it could still be well worth a look.
+Overall we think American Campus Communities is an interesting dividend stock, although it could be better.